Rosoe/Difficulty-Fingerprinting-Framework/README.md

         ex.
 Creating DPS parsing tools to aid FFXIV damage rotation optimisation projects.
 - Data Analysis
     Reviewing findings for key insights and other paths of research to meet key in-game goals. ex.
-Analyzing DPS logs in FFXIV to identify optimal rotation timings; reviewing match replay data in League of Legends to identify winning patterns.
+Analysing DPS logs in FFXIV to identify optimal rotation timings; reviewing match replay data in League of Legends to identify winning patterns.
 - Documentation Methods
     Producing documentation and content so other players can benefit from learned knowledge.
 Could be for just your friends, your guild, or the community as a whole. ex.
 Creating and maintaining wiki pages for complex crafting systems in MMOs; documenting frame data and combo routes for fighting games; writing detailed guides for raid encounters.